404mat/setup-windows/README.md

-# My setup for Windows installs
+# My Windows setup procedure

-To install these settings **execute this command in an administrator PowerShell window**:
+Activate Windows using your key (or [Massgrave](https://github.com/massgravel/Microsoft-Activation-Scripts) for demonstration purposes).
+Then, install these settings by executing this command in an **administrator PowerShell window**:

 ```ps1
 irm https://www.mathias.gg/script/win_setup.ps1 | iex